ruzayqat/laggedPF/README.md

 ## About
-This repository contains the modules used in the *SJUQ* submission  **A LAGGED PARTICLE FILTER FOR STABLE FILTERING OF CERTAIN HIGH-DIMENSIONAL STATE-SPACE MODEL**, and consists of the application of the lagged particle filtering technique on the non-linear shallow-water equation.
+This repository contains the modules used in the *SJUQ* submission  **A LAGGED PARTICLE FILTER FOR STABLE FILTERING OF CERTAIN HIGH-DIMENSIONAL STATE-SPACE MODEL** which can be found on this link https://arxiv.org/pdf/2110.00884, and consists of the application of the lagged particle filtering technique on the non-linear shallow-water equation.
+For help regarding this code or the MATLAB codes that are used for the other models, please contact the first author on his email found in the article.

 ## Requirements
 The python code provided in this repository requires the following packages: